yonggqiii/it5100a-notes/src/typeclasses/sections/ad-hoc-polymorphism.md

 and run into the same problems we have seen in the Haskell implementation of `area` and `area'` above.

-At the expense of type safety, let us attempt to properly decouple `area` and their implementing classes.
+At the expense of type safety, let us attempt to decouple `area` and their implementing classes.
 The idea is to define an `area` function that receives a helper function that computes the type specific area of an object: